AfriWare Books Website

 Celebrating Kwanzaa has come a long way since its inception in 1966.
 When our store started celebrating in 1994, we had an intimate group meet in our first Oak Park location with about 35 parents and children.
 I remember telling the audience that we had children to thank for this gathering because many came in asking questions of our salespeople and their parents.

 The recognized creator of Kwanzaa, Maulana Karenga, has written a detailed and resourceful book on the history and cultural importance of the Holiday called, "Kwanzaa".
 It provides everything you ever wanted to know about the topic especially if you are preparing for a formal celebration.
 For teachers and parents who may not have the time to devote to the 143 page read, we've put together a number of books by Black authors that are geared for children.
 They summarize the symbols and principles and history of Kwanzaa.
 And while the detail of the books being written by black authors may seem like common sense, it should not to be presumed.
 I remember back in the early 2000's when Ebony magazine interviewed Afriware about Kwanzaa, the article mentioned its commercialized aspects listing JC Penny and Walmart's sale of some of the Kwanzaa items.
 We've remained very sensitive about this and always ask where the kinaras are sourced.
-This years batch are from Ghana.
+This years batch of kinaras are from Ghana.

 Picture